andrekramer/erdna/README.md

 or use "curl" commands to post any of the code samples in the files in the example directory to the running erdna server.

 Tests are semi automated.
-Run py-install and then "python3 test examples/procs" or other files in the exmaples directory.
+Run py-install and then "python3 test examples/procs" or on other files in the examples directory.
 A small number of Fails need manual examination but can be due to indeterminate results.

+The ai directory contains some experiments of using ai models from a scheme repl. e.g. Add an api key in "ai/gemini-api-key" from Google AI and do a (load "ai/gemini.scm")